What is skin needling?

 There are various skin needling devices including Dermaroller® (Dermaroller GmbH); Dermapen™ (Equipmed Pty Ltd; Australia) Derma-Stamps™ (Dermaroller USA) and radial discs incorporating fine microneedles of various diameter and length, fabricated from a wide range of materials such as silicon, glass, metals, and polymers.
-The needles are up to 3 mm in length.
+The needles are up to 3 mm in length but typically 0.5 mm length is used to minimise bleeding and enable rapid recovery.

 What is skin needling used for?